Division in Excel (Table of Contents)

 Divide in Excel

-In excel we can see that arithmetical operation has been used in various reports like inventory, monthly sales, salary, wages etc… to calculate a simple addition, multiplication, division.
+In excel we can see that arithmetical operation has been used in various reports like inventory, monthly sales, salary, wages, etc… to calculate a simple addition, multiplication, division.
 The word division means the operation which is the opposite of multiplication where the symbol of division can be a forward slash, or a line or a division sign and this is also called a fraction.
 Each division equation has a name which we normally call as a dividend, the divisor, and the quotient.
 These arithmetical operators work simply as calculator where in excel we need to use “equal” = sign in each cell to get the output.

 The number which is divided is called the dividend and the same number which the dividend is divided by is called the divisor The output is normally called a quotient.

-Division in Excel used in the same manner by using “equal” sign in each cell to get the quotient as the output.
+Division in Excel used in the same manner by using the “equal” sign in each cell to get the quotient as the output.

 Divide Formula in Excel

 Division operator can be used in excel by using the arithmetic operator slash (/) forward slash.